Tinkerforge/doc/en/source/Software/API_Bindings_Ruby.rst

  gem install tinkerforge.gem

-Now you're ready to test the examples.
+Now you're ready to test an example.
 The GEM does not include the examples.
 Those are available as part of the bindings :ref:`ZIP file
 <downloads_bindings_examples>`.